AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/BaseElementType_1/ChangeMode.md

 BaseElementType&lt;TDataType>.ChangeMode Property
 =================================================
-AutomationML 2.1 APIOptionally describes the change state of a CAEX object.
+Optionally describes the change state of a CAEX object.
 If used, the ChangeMode shall have the following value range: state, create, delete and change.
 This information should be used for further change management applications.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)